Barclayloan for a car

 depending on the loan amount

 Already have a Barclayloan and need more funds?
-You can apply to increase your borrowing with us .
+You can apply to increase your borrowing .

 If you just want to take out a second loan instead of topping up, that’s always an option too.